310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_1.md

 			</div>
 			<div data-tab="1b-r" style="display: none">
             	{% bubble Midori sigh %}
-							Yeah… I get why we're here, 'cause we're the Basketball club and all…
+							Yeah… I get why we're here, 'cause we're the Basketball Club and all…

         But why do we have to play *outside?* We could've done it inside, like the gym…